AkshayPagar/Design-Pattern-Quiz-Game/Project Journal/Week4 Scrum Report.md

 ## Team Member : Mayur Barge
 ---
 #### What task did I work on / complete ?
-- Completed development of Adaptor Pattern screen
+- Made changes to State pattern implementation
-- Also completed Hint feature on screen
+- Worked on Ad video

 #### What am I planning to work on next ?

-- Integration Hint feature with Game
-- Drawing of UML diagrams for the game.
-- Ad Video
+- None :)

 #### What task are blocked waiting on another team member ?
 - None

 #### XP Core Value: Simplicity

-- We restricted our conversation to whatever was planned as there were new ideas popping up ;)
+-

 ## Team Member : Nikita Bairagi